Grit and oyster shell : why they're critical to the health of your chickens.

 and won't aid digestion.
-It will go in one end and straight out the for a 'grower' grit which is coarser; they can use that from until around two months, after which they will require an even coarser, adult mix.
+It will go in one end and straight out the for a 'grower' grit which is coarser; they can use that from three weeks until around two months, after which they will require an even coarser, adult mix.

 These chicks are enjoying a sweetcorn treat - note the pot of chick-grade grit on the right.
 When do adult chickens need grit?

 However, just as with baby chicks, once your flock is eating anything else including any form of treats, they need to be given something to help them grind the food.

 My Red Stars digging into a protein treat.
 Any age of chickens eating anything other than commercial feed need a source of grit.
 How should it be given?